yiying-wang/Ebay-web-scraping/README.md

 # Ebay web scraping-- Which sellers advertise/sponsor on eBay

-### In this code, I will find out the summary stats of sponsor items of Ipad 4 on ebay website.
+### In this code, I will find out sponsor and nonsponsored items of Ipad 4 on ebay website.
+Then show the summary statistics of two groups and see the difference between them.

 ### steps are as follows:
 #### a.